 - First, get your section to make the 'set' where their animation will be filmed.
-It's a simple set comprising a couple of pieces of - simple set comprising a couple of pieces of white foam board, one for the base and one for the background.
-You'll need to prop the background board up against a heavy object.

-2. Using your smartphone or tablet, download free stop-motion software, such as JellyCam or qStopMotion.
-If you're using an iPhone or iPad, you can download Stop Motion Studio from Tiunes. from iTunes - 3.
-Show your section the demo run of the software you'll be using to make the film to familiarise yourselves with the process.
+It's a simple set comprising a couple of pieces of white foam board, one for the base and one for the background.
+You'll need to prop the background board up against a heavy object. - Using your smartphone or tablet, download free stop-motion software, such as JellyCam or qStopMotion.
+If you're using an iPhone or iPad, you can download Stop Motion Studio from iTunes. - software you'll be using to make the film to familiarise yourselves with the process.

-4. Start shooting the movie!
+Start shooting the movie!
 Each young person can have a go at creating a scene or short animation.